Online Safety Information for Parents

 Our children love to use the internet specially to play games and to communicate with their friends.
 The way they start using computers and the guidance they are given at this young age can set them on the right path to being safer in later life.

-At our school we ensure that our children are taught the basic tips of Internet Safety in every year group.
+At our school we ensure that our children are taught the importance of Online Safety in every year group.

 For the younger years, we use a cartoon which was created by the Child Exploitation and Online Protection agency (CEOPs).